NicoVarg99/MEGA-Instances/README.md

 # MEGA-Instances
-This script will help you running multiple MEGA (megasync) instances on Debian (Ubuntu, Linux Mint etc.) and Arch Linux.
+This script will help you running multiple MEGA (megasync) instances on Linux.
-Make sure megasync is NOT installed before your first use of this script (as it will download all the dependencies).
+Make sure megasync is installed before your first use of this script.
 Dependencies:
-  - wget
+  - megasync
   - zenity
-  - megasync

 To run it open a terminal and paste
 ```bash